cyberbotics/webots-doc/guide/object-geometries.md

 ### TexturedParallelepiped Description

 Customizable parallelepiped.
-The 'size' and 'angles' fields specify the edges and angles of the parallelepiped:
+The `size` and `angles` fields specify the edges and angles of the parallelepiped:
-- angles.x: angle between base and side edges of the parallelogram face
+- `angles.x`: angle between base and side edges of the parallelogram face
-- angles.y: angle in y direction between front and back faces of the prism
+- `angles.y`: angle in y direction between front and back faces of the prism
-- angles.z: angle in x direction between front and back faces of the prism Available texture mappings:
+- `angles.z`: angle in x direction between front and back faces of the prism Available texture mappings:
-- 'cube' mapping: see texture at projects/samples/geometries/worlds/textures/cube\_mapping.jpg
+- `cube` mapping: see texture at projects/samples/geometries/worlds/textures/cube\_mapping.jpg
-- 'compact' cube mapping: see texture at projects/samples/geometries/worlds/textures/compact\_mapping.jpg
+- `compact` cube mapping: see texture at projects/samples/geometries/worlds/textures/compact\_mapping.jpg
-- 'flat' mapping: projecting the texture on the front face
+- `flat` mapping: projecting the texture on the front face
-- 'metric' mapping: similar to default mapping but the texture is not deformed to match each face size
+- `metric` mapping: similar to default mapping but the texture is not deformed to match each face size
-- 'default' mapping: same texture on all the faces
+- `default` mapping: same texture on all the faces
-- 'none' no texture mapping
+- `none` no texture mapping
 If a boolean field (front, back, left, right, top, bottom) is FALSE, then the corresponding face is not drawn.
 A demo of these mappings is available in projects/samples/geometries/worlds/textured\_boxes.wbt.

+### TexturedParallelepiped Field Summary

+- `size`: Defines the size of the parallelepiped.

+- `angles`: Defines the angles of the parallelepiped.

+- `mapping`: Defines the texture mapping.

+- `front`: Defines whether the front face should be included.

+- `back`: Defines whether the back face should be included.

+- `left`: Defines whether the left face should be included.

+- `right`: Defines whether the right face should be included.

+- `top`: Defines whether the top face should be included.

+- `bottom`: Defines whether the bottom face should be included.